ChileBob/Zatsuma/USERGUIDE.md

 /usr/local/zatsuma/shopd --adduser <username>

-Passwords are automatically generated, they're random as humans are really bad at choosing good passwords and must conform to the MySql password policy.

 You can also allow users to create their own accounts, open a terminal window and edit the file '~/.zatsuma/shopd.conf', set the following :-

 allow_guest = "1"

 This will cause Zatsuma to show an extra button on the login page which generates a random username & password.
 The password is hidden so click on the 'eye' to reveal it.

 Allowing guest accounts is disabled by default.
-Its only useful for demo/testing purposes, or possibly for a crowdfunding event where you don't care who is collect funds.
+Its only useful for demo/testing purposes, or possibly for a crowdfunding event where you don't care who is collecting funds.

 Usernames are created by choosing a random adjective & animal name from the following files :-